denten-books/plain-text/6-labor.md

 Creating SPACE.
 Physical space.

-Sartre?
-Wright Mills, Gramsci, Chomsky?
-As an alternative left tradition.
-Mumford Condition of Man?

 Yet, to make the subjective experience strange again is to look at it through the eyes of a stranger.
 Makhail Bakhtin writes (in what I think is a previously untranslated passage):

-Ethics of legibility.

 > It is not I who looks out from the inside, but I look at myself with the eyes of the world, strange eyes; I am possessed by another.
 There is no integrity of